shakfu/cymongoose/docs/advanced/performance.rst

 Single Process
 ~~~~~~~~~~~~~~

-pymongoose can handle 60k+ req/sec in a single process with nogil optimization.
+cymongoose can handle 60k+ req/sec in a single process with nogil optimization.

 Multi-Process
 ~~~~~~~~~~~~~